Student Involvement Opportunities

 Exercise Science Student Association (ESSA)

-Advisor(s): Matthew Bliss/Chris Silette
+Advisor(s): Chris Silette

 President: Kaylee Warfield